WilburZjh/FlashSale/README.md

 # Optimization
 1. `Content Delivery Network(CDN)`: reduce the rendering of web page.
+2. `Sentinel` framework to ensure the stablility of FlashSale system.
-2. Utilize `Thymeleaf` to transfer the dynamic webpage into static webpage to improve the user experience when sending request. (developing)
+3. Utilize `Thymeleaf` to transfer the dynamic webpage into static webpage to improve the user experience when sending request. (developing)